plutov/packagemain/22-logging-in-go-using-logrus-pkg/README.md

 Ok, what do we do now with all these gigabytes of logs we collected?
 Ideally, you use some tools behind it, which can collect and segment your logs, store them with some defined retention policy.

-I use logs as well to build some metrics charts, for example GCP calls it log-based metris, where you can define how to parse your log messages for specific fields and display them.
-For example in our example we logged `latency_ns` which can be parsed by log server and displayed as chart by applying some aggregation function to it, so we can monitor the avg/max/... latency for your services.
+I use logs as well to build some metrics charts, for example using log-based metrics from Google Cloud Logging, where you can define how to parse your log messages for specific fields and display them.
+For example in our example we logged `latency_ns` which can be parsed by log server and displayed as a chart by applying some aggregation function to it, so we can monitor the avg/max/... latency for your services.

 That's it for today, logging world is quite diverse, there are many packages, tools and ideas.
 Let me know how you log in Go in the comments below.